-Project A keeps more actual waste from entering the landfill, but not as effectively as Project B.
+Project A removes more actual waste from entering the landfill, but not as effectively as Project B.

-Project B is more cost effective than Project A, since the cost of reduction is \$6.66 per ton ($$50,000 \div 7,500$ tons), compared with Project A cost of reduction at \$12 per ton ($$150,000 \div 12,500$ tons).
+Project B is more cost effective than Project A, since the cost of reduction is \$6.66 per ton (\$50,000 ÷ 7,500 tons), compared with Project A cost of reduction at \$12 per ton (\$150,000 ÷ 12,500 tons).

-Note: This is a simple example that does not calculate the cost of landfilling; however, costs to landfill are assumed to be proportionately the same for both Projects A and B. This is strictly a hypothetical example and is not intended to represent real costs.
+Note: This is a simple example which does not calculate the cost of landfilling.
+However, costs to landfill are assumed to be proportionately the same for both Projects A and B. This is strictly a hypothetical example and is not intended to represent real costsw.
 It is a simple illustration of the method that proposers may use to illustrate the expected cost effectiveness of the proposal.